-Why a Technical Text Translated from English into a Foreign Language Takes More Space
+Why a Technical Text Translated into a Foreign Language Takes More Space

 Looking for an expert technical translation service to have your scientific papers translated into Spanish, Mandarin Chinese, Korean, Japanese, Italian, Norwegian, German, Brazilian Portuguese?
 Planning to promote your product overseas?
 Watch out for your labeling—or you could be putting your buyers at risk.

 Translating from English into any other language is tricky.
 Typically, multilingual document translations require more words than the original English document to communicate the exact same detail.
 This concept, called the “expansion factor,” means that your original 250-word brochure may be 400 words after it’s translated.
 And that can cause some issues if your design doesn’t accommodate the additional verbiage.

 Marketing departments of pharmaceutical, consumer products and biomedical firms must be particularly sensitive to the language expansion factor.
 Product and packaging labels are typically created for American English demographics, without thought to any language translation issues.
 When an Americanized product label is too small for the translated text, compromises happen.